Skip to Main Content

 Reference list

 AI Company Name. (year, month day).
 Title of Chat [Description].
-Name of Tool.
+Tool Name/Model.
 URL of the Chat

 Citing AI tools generally